|

 are a diverse block of people who look out for each other.

-believe are best for their children.
-Some Wheatley parents chose to send
+which they believe are best for their children.
+Some Wheatley parents chose

-their children to private schools for a variety of reasons.
-Some choose to
+to send their children to private schools for a variety of reasons.
+Some

-excellent schools. (think about all the specialized schools in NYC).
+where there are excellent schools. (think about all the specialized schools

-was oblivious to the segregation that was happening during our formative
+I was oblivious to the segregation that was happening

-years, although around town, I heard many derogatory comments about anyone
+during our formative years, although around town, I heard many derogatory

 I am sad to realize this happened so close to home.
 The Newsletter item was a